 Due to the lack of confidence around the accuracy of their financial reporting, finance organizations are undertaking Record to Report (R2R) transformations that target the goals of lowering cost, increasing operational support, reducing risk and improving controls.
 With the emergence of leading technologies such as Robotic Process Automation (RPA) in the office of finance, more businesses are looking for a framework to help drive a flexible implementation model that scales over the years as their R2R journey evolves.

 At Trintech, in partnership with our customers, we have developed a Record to Report Automation Framework to help address this need.
-As you can see below, this framework is built on six pillars, which enables customers to start (or enhance) their R2R journey, achieve cost savings and reduce their risk – all while scaling with their business as they discover increasing value quarter after quarter and year after year.
+As you can see below, this framework is built on five pillars, which enables customers to start (or enhance) their R2R journey, achieve cost savings and reduce their risk – all while scaling with their business as they discover increasing value quarter after quarter and year after year.

 Pillar 1: ERP Connectors